cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj1/index.md

 In order to rasterize triangles, we start by picking the bounding box that contains the triangle in pixel coordinates.
 This is done by picking the minimum and maximum x and y coordinates for its three vertices, and then taking the floor and ceil integers, respectively, to get our pixel boundaries.

 After this, for each pixel in this bounding box (double for loop), we check if the pixel is contained in the triangle.
-Here, we use the center coordinates of the pxiel (x + 0.5, y + 0.5) and check if it satisfies the three line point-in-triangle test:
+Here, we use the center coordinates of the pixel (x + 0.5, y + 0.5) and check if it satisfies the three line point-in-triangle test:

 ![Figure_1_1](./Figures/Figure1_2.jpeg)